Become inspired by amazing book cover ideas

 It’s a clever way to show imagery from the chosen cities while keeping the design completely minimalist.

-Now that you’ve taken a look at all of the book cover ideas on our list, it’s time to start coming up with your own ideas.
+Now that you’ve taken a look at all of the cover ideas on our list, it’s time to start coming up with your own ideas.
 All of these designs use a variety of impressive design techniques that you can take into your own work.
 Once you’ve chosen your source of inspiration, you can start creating your own designs.

 Share your thoughts on these book cover ideas by tweeting @getdesignwizard.
 Let us know which ones are your favourites or tell us about any great covers that we haven’t included on the list.